How Winners of the UCB Family Epilepsy Scholarship Prepare to Go Back to School

 UCB is committed to students and their families, extending beyond developing and delivering epilepsy medicines for the community.
 We are dedicated to educating stakeholders and patients about seizure action plans and rescue medications, developing real-world evidence collaborations and digital solutions, and listening to and learning from patients.
 For the past 18 years, we’ve also offered financial assistance through the UCB Family Epilepsy Scholarship to people living with epilepsy, their family members, and their caregivers.

-This year, UCB awarded 35 UCB Family Epilepsy Scholarships, including one $10,000 Joe D’Souza Memorial Scholarship, two $10,000 Epilepsy Leader Scholarships, and 32 $5,000 scholarships to support the educational goals and aspirations of individuals living with or impacted by epilepsy.
-Since 2005, we have awarded over $2.8 million in scholarships to more than 550 recipients.
-Awardees will be able to use the award funds towards their technical, undergraduate, graduate, or professional education.
+This year, UCB awarded 33 UCB Family Epilepsy Scholarships to deserving students, including one $10,000 Joe D’Souza Memorial Scholarship, created in the memory of UCB’s global medical director; and two $10,000 Epilepsy Leader Scholarships, created in honor of the late Drs.
+Sandra Helmers and John M. Pellock – who were both trailblazers in epilepsy research.
+An additional 30 students received $5,000 scholarships to support their educational goals and aspirations.
+Since 2005, we have awarded over $3 million in scholarships to more than 580 recipients.

 The program is open to people living with epilepsy, their family members, and/or caregivers who demonstrate academic and personal excellence and are committed to supporting their local communities.